-Wish that robbery charge from three decades ago would just disappear off your criminal record?
+Do you wish that robbery charge from three decades ago would disappear from your criminal record?
 You're not alone.
 Many people do stupid things in their younger days and live to regret it.
 The good news is that you may qualify for expungement.

 Expungement erases an arrest or conviction in the eyes of the law.
-Although law enforcement agencies will still be able to see the charge, potential employers and anyone else accessing a background report on you won't be able to see it.
+Although law enforcement agencies can still see the charge, potential employers and anyone else accessing a background report on you won't be able to see it.

 You won't have to disclose your prior misdemeanor or felony on applications, during job interviews, or when applying for a home or a loan.

 Who Is Eligible for Expungement?